FastComments/fastcomments-docs/src/content/guides/api/items/sso-user-structure.md

 By default `@mentions` will use `username` to search for other sso users when the `@` character is typed.
 If `displayName` is used, then results matching
 `username` will be ignored when there is a match for `displayName`, and the `@mention` search results will use `displayName`.

+### Subscriptions

+With FastComments, users can subscribe to a page by clicking the bell icon in the comment widget and clicking Subscribe.

+With a regular user, we send them notification emails based on their notification settings.

+With SSO Users, we split this up for backwards compatibility.
+Users will only get sent these additional subscription notification emails if you set `optedInSubscriptionNotifications` to `true`.